npscience/npscience/README.md

 ### Hi, welcome to my GitHub 👋

 I'm currently switching into data science after 10 years' experience in several types of research and analysis.
-I recently completed an intensive bootcamp in professional data analysis (CodeClan, Scotland).
+I recently completed an intensive bootcamp in professional data analysis (CodeClan, Scotland) and started work as a Data Scientist with NHS Scotland in November 2023.
+I've been coding regularly in R, SQL and using Microsoft data tools (PowerBI: PowerQuery and DAX; AzureDevOps; VS Code) ever since.

 My "why" is to use data to inform and improve solutions for real-world problems, especially in the domains of environmental sustainability, nutrition and health, and internet communication technologies.
 I love spotting patterns, helping people to connect and share knowledge, and designing functional *and* visually appealing products.